 Vizient is pleased to offer feedback to the Request for Information (RFI) in preparation for the upcoming PAHPA reauthorization.
-Our comments are divided into three sections.
-The first section includes suggestions directly related to programs being reauthorized in PAHPA, and the second section provides additional policy solutions for the Senate Health, Education, Labor & Pensions (HELP) Committee's consideration that Vizient believes will better position the country to address future crises.
-The final section explains how the private sector could collaborate with the federal government in an emergency or pandemic response.
+Our comments are divided into two sections.
+The first section lists suggestions directly related to programs being reauthorized in PAHPA, and the second section provides additional policy solutions for the House Energy and Commerce Committee's consideration that Vizient believes will better position the country to address future crises.